(from Module 7)

 suprachiamatic nucleus, melatonin

-How sleep research is done
+How sleep research is done, what measures are used

 EEG and sleep (beta, alpha, delta, REM and NonREM (or slow wave sleep))